johnsardine/html-boilerplate/README.markdown

 This is just my personal starting point for websites.

-Thank you HTML5 Boilerplate, Bootstrap, CSS Wizardry and others.
+Thank you HTML5 Boilerplate, Bootstrap, CSS Wizardry, CodeKit and others.